codyfeng/docker-data-analysis/kdb/README.md

 # 32bit kdb+ Docker image

-This Dockerfile downloads and installs kdb+ 32bit version 3.5 from kx.com.
+This Dockerfile downloads and installs kdb+ 32bit version 3.6 from kx.com.
 The working directory is `/data`.

-`docker-entrypoint.sh` is a script to make files written to Docker's mounted folder `/data` to have the same owner as the folder.
-This avoids everything written to `/data` being owned by root.
-This could be useful when producing new data.
+`docker-ubuntu-permission.sh` is a script to make files written to Docker's mounted folder `/data` to have the same owner as the folder.
+This avoids everything written to `/data` being owned by root, which could be useful when writing new data.

 ## How to Use